kubernetes/autoscaler/cluster-autoscaler/README.md

 It is possible to run a customized deployment of Cluster Autoscaler on worker nodes, but extra care needs to be taken to ensure that Cluster Autoscaler remains up and running.
-Users can put it into kube-system namespace (Cluster Autoscaler doesn't scale down node with non-mirrored kube-system pods running on them) and add `scheduler.alpha.kubernetes.io/critical-pod` annotation (so that the rescheduler, if enabled, will kill other pods to make space for it to run).
+Users can put it into kube-system namespace (Cluster Autoscaler doesn't scale down node with non-mirrored kube-system pods running on them) and set a `priorityClassName: system-cluster-critical` property on your pod spec (so that the rescheduler, if enabled, will kill other pods to make space for it to run).

 Supported cloud providers:
 * GCE https://kubernetes.io/docs/concepts/cluster-administration/cluster-management/